reactjs/react.dev/src/content/reference/rules/react-calls-components-and-hooks.md

 ---

 ## Never call component functions directly {/*never-call-component-functions-directly*/}
 Components should only be used in JSX.
 Don't call them as regular functions.
+React should call it.

-React must decide when your component function is called during rendering.
+React must decide when your component function is called [during rendering](/reference/rules/components-and-hooks-must-be-pure#how-does-react-run-your-code).
 In React, you do this using JSX.

 ```js {2}
 function BlogPost() {